ezeoleaf/awesome-golang-repositories/README.md

 [bucketeer](https://github.com/bucketeer-io/bucketeer): Feature Flag Management and A/B Testing platform
 [flick](https://github.com/nishk5/flick): flick is a cli-tool written in Go for generating boiler-plate code for Web Scraping projects.
 I'm beginning with Python boiler-plates and would love to extend it to Go and Rust in a while with idiomatic paradigm of thos ...
 [veryfi-go](https://github.com/veryfi/veryfi-go): Go module for communicating with the Veryfi OCR API. || watch: https://www.youtube.com/watch?v=HK-7lvY5J9E read: https://www.veryfi.com/go/
 [golang-tutorials](https://github.com/alexandregama/golang-tutorials): Go Tutorials - Let's get our hands really dirty by writing a lot of Golang code
+[amqpx](https://github.com/itcomusic/amqpx): An AMQP 0.9.1 Go client